SaltyGraham/Azutoru/README.md

   * I will eventually make my own FireBreath with completely configurable colors and high functionality
 * FireStreams
   * Demonstrated by Zuko during his fight with Aang in the Crystal Catacombs and similar to Vahagn's FireStream, this combo gives a firebender long-ranged damage capabilities.
+* JetBlast
+  * A rework of ProjectKorra's JetBlast just for the purpose of adapting it to my new FireJet
+* JetBlaze
+  * A rework of ProjectKorra's JetBlaze just for the purpose of adapting it to my new FireJet.
+Also, the hit radius is based on the location of the jet particles rather than the location of the player.
+* JetStepping
+  * Soon to be a new jet combo, part of my upcoming "stepping" combo series, along with MistStepping for water and DustStepping for earth
 #### Blue Fire
 * Evaporate
   * The very first blue fire ability, Evaporate (combo), was demonstrated by Azula against Katara in the Crystal Catacombs.
 It is a defensive fire ability that evaporates all incoming water attacks and can even block some other abilities.